 - Traumatic injuries: Traumatic injuries like a torn ACL in dogs or a ligament tear in the dog’s knee can cause inflammation and biomechanical changes, which cause limping and severe pain.

-- Wear-and-tear: There is also joint wear-and-tear as your dog ages.
+- Wear and tear: There is also joint wear-and-tear as your dog ages.
 Cartilage in the joint spaces tends to wear down faster than the body can replace or repair it.
-This can cause further joint inflammation and eventually lead to osteoarthritis.
+This can cause further joint inflammation and eventually lead to osteoarthritis in dogs.

-Depending on your dog’s diagnosis, your veterinarian may recommend any number of treatments.
-Non-steroidal anti-inflammatory drugs (NSAIDs) are commonly prescribed because they target the inflammation associated with most joint diseases.
+Depending on your dog’s diagnosis, your veterinarian may recommend any number of treatments and medications to help relieve arthritis pain in dogs.
+Commonly, veterinarians may prescribe non-steroidal anti-inflammatory drugs (NSAIDS) because they target the inflammation associated with most joint diseases in dogs.

 In combination with NSAIDs, your vet may recommend a joint supplement to ease your dog’s discomfort.
-Joint supplements have protective effects on the joints by addressing inflammation and contributing to cartilage repair and regeneration.
+Joint supplements have clinically proven protective effects on the joints by addressing inflammation and contributing to cartilage repair.
 Supplements can also help slow the progression of cartilage breakdown and can have other remarkable effects throughout the body.

 One important thing to note is that unlike NSAIDS, which can work overnight, joint supplements usually take four to eight weeks of use before reaching their full effect.
 Happily, they tend to have fewer side effects than most prescription pain medications for dogs.